luisantoniococa/nlp-answering-questions/README.md

 # NLP
 #### *by Luis Antonio Coca*

+The following is a challenge that I got to develop in 72hrs.
+Everything from scratch

 **Acknowledgments:**
 *Thank you for giving me the opportunity to be part of this challenge.
 It wasn't easy, and I put a lot of time into this repo.
 I tried other things, but I couldn't get them quite right.
 Since I couldn't show up empty-handed, I come with a simple API solution in Python.
 Please review the post-mortem at the end of this readme, where I dig deeper into what could be improved with more time.*